tmfg/digitraffic-cdk/README.md

 This project contains CDK applications for the [Digitraffic](https://www.digitraffic.fi) project.

 Projects are categorized as:
-- projects in directory root are generic, e.g. swagger-joiner
+- projects under other are generic, e.g. swagger-joiner
 - projects under road or marine are related to a mode of transport, e.g. road/variable-signs

 ## Links